hashicorp/consul/website/source/docs/internals/sessions.html.markdown

 the potentially still live leader to detect the invalidation and stop processing requests that may lead to inconsistent state.
-While not a bulletproof method, it does avoid the need to introduce sleep states into application logic, and can help mitigate many issues.
+While not a bulletproof method, it does avoid the need to introduce sleep states into application logic and can help mitigate many issues.
 While the default is to use a 15 second delay, clients are able to disable this mechanism by providing a zero delay value.

-## KV Integration
+## K/V Integration

-Integration between the Key/Value store and sessions are the primary place where sessions are used.
-A session must be created prior to use, and is then referred to by its ID.
+Integration between the Key/Value store and sessions is the primary place where sessions are used.
+A session must be created prior to use and is then referred to by its ID.

 The Key/Value API is extended to support an `acquire` and `release` operation.
-The `acquire` operation acts like a Check-And-Set operation, except it can only succeed if there is no existing lock holder.
+The `acquire` operation acts like a Check-And-Set operation except it can only succeed if there is no existing lock holder.
 On success, there is a normal key update, but there is also an increment to the `LockIndex`, and the `Session` value is updated to reflect the session holding the lock.

 Once held, the lock can be released using a corresponding `release` operation, providing the same session.
-Again, this acts like a Check-And-Set operations, since the request will fail if given an invalid session.
+Again, this acts like a Check-And-Set operations since the request will fail if given an invalid session.
 A critical note is that the lock can be released without being the creator of the session.
-This is by design, as it allows operators to intervene and force terminate a session if necessary.
+This is by design as it allows operators to intervene and force terminate a session if necessary.
 As mentioned above, a session invalidation will also cause all held locks to be released or deleted.
-When a lock is released, the `LockIndex` does not change, however the `Session` is cleared and the `ModifyIndex` increments.
+When a lock is released, the `LockIndex` does not change; however, the `Session` is cleared and the `ModifyIndex` increments.

 These semantics (heavily borrowed from Chubby), allow the tuple of (Key, LockIndex, Session) to act as a unique "sequencer".
 This `sequencer` can be passed around and used